HubSpotWebTeam/CodeExercise-HubSpotCMS/README.md

 3. Use the page editor to create a page from your template.
 Make sure it behaves like the page in the demo gifs.
 This page should contain the global header and footer plus the *Our Mission* and *Our Team* sections (see *Team module* requirements).

-**The Cats Library Page**

-4. Create another page to hold a cat library containing the same header and footer present on the global theme.

-5. Create a *Cats Library module* with the same look and feel of the *Team module* but this time instead of letting CMS Page Editors to input the information, make sure to fetch the data from [this endpoint][code-exercise-cats-lib].
-Make sure the *Cats Library module* is added to the page and that the global theme links and menus contains a link to this newly crreated page.
+5. Please make sure to leverage the CMS capabilities for allowing Editor to update content.

+6. The *Team module* should fetch the data from [this endpoint][code-exercise-cats-lib].

 ### Home Page Elements